Chart Color Schemes

 Sellicks Beach shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 The area's university qualification rate is 16.3%, significantly lower than the Australian average of 30.4%.
-This presents both challenges and opportunities for targeted educational initiatives.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 12.1%, followed by postgraduate qualifications (3.1%) and graduate diplomas (1.1%).
-Trade and technical skills are prominent, with 46.8% of residents aged 15+ holding vocational credentials - advanced diplomas (11.3%) and certificates (35.5%).
+Vocational credentials are prevalent among residents aged 15+, with 46.8% holding such qualifications, including advanced diplomas (11.3%) and certificates (35.5%).

-Educational participation is high, with 27.7% of residents currently enrolled in formal education.
-This includes 12.2% in primary education, 6.2% in secondary education, and 3.7% pursuing tertiary education.
+Educational participation is high, with 27.7% of residents currently enrolled in formal education, comprising 12.2% in primary, 6.2% in secondary, and 3.7% in tertiary education.

 Frequently Asked Questions - Education